Vice President & Chief of Staff

 Mr. Greene’s client work focuses on a range of risk and strategy issues related to derivatives markets, equity market structure, payments systems, and financial technology companies.
-He is also a nonresident scholar at the Carnegie Endowment for International Peace’s Cyber Policy Initiative and Asia Program, focusing on Chinese financial sector trends and on topics at the nexus of cyberspace governance, global finance, and national security.

 Prior to joining Patomak, Mr. Greene was a Senior Advisor at the U.S. Department of the Treasury.
 In this capacity, he primarily worked on banking, cryptocurrency, and insurance issues, as well as on financial inclusion and economic recovery initiatives launched in response to the COVID-19 pandemic.
-Mr. Greene earned the Meritorious Service Award for his work at the Department.
+He earned the Meritorious Service Award for his work at the Department.

-Before Treasury, Mr. Greene was a consultant for the Eurasia Group, developing analyses of Chinese fintech and cyberspace governance policy initiatives, and also worked in Beijing for almost two years at the Program for International Financial Systems (PIFS), affiliated with Harvard University.
+Before Treasury, Mr. Greene was a consultant for the Eurasia Group, developing analyses of Chinese fintech and cyberspace governance policy initiatives, and worked in Beijing for almost two years at the Program for International Financial Systems (PIFS), affiliated with Harvard University.

 While working for PIFS, where he currently serves as a fellow, Mr. Greene was also a visiting research fellow at Tsinghua University’s People’s Bank of China School of Finance National Institute of Financial Research – one of China’s top financial markets think tanks.
 During this time, his research focused on Chinese equity market reforms, Chinese conglomerate structures, and central bank digital currency.
 He also helped organize dialogues on fintech topics between U.S. and Asian government and industry leaders.